AXES-SDSS: comparison of SDSS galaxy groups with all-sky X-ray extended sources: Redshift of sample

 While we have selected $z<0.06$ for the primary analysis, here we report some of the scaling relations at $z>0.06$, using the cleaned compact and extended X-ray source samples.
-We apply to both compact and extended samples the same velocity dispersion cleaning criterium given by Eq.\ref{eqn:cut2}.
-Figs. \ref{fig: scatter D-vdisp high z} and \ref{fig: triangle D-vdisp high z} reveal that extended sources are found at marginally higher local density for a given velocity dispersion.
-From Figs. \ref{fig: scatter LX-vdisp high z} and \ref{fig: triangle LX-vdisp high z} we conclude that extended sources have a different mass calibration, compared to the compact sources, as well as extended sources at $z<0.06$.
+We applied it to both compact and extended samples the same velocity dispersion cleaning criterium given by Eq.\ref{eqn:cut2}.
+In Figs. \ref{fig: scatter D-vdisp high z} and \ref{fig: triangle D-vdisp high z}, we reveal that extended sources are found at marginally higher local density for a given velocity dispersion.
+From Figs. \ref{fig: scatter LX-vdisp high z} and \ref{fig: triangle LX-vdisp high z}, we conclude that extended sources have a different mass calibration, compared to the compact sources, as well as extended sources at $z<0.06$.
 The difference to compact sources at the same redshift might also be coming from having more low luminosity sources in the compact catalogue for a given velocity dispersion, so that the mean of the scaling relation is lower for the compact source, while the scatter is larger.
-A potential explanation can be related to the inclusion of more the flux, as at $z>0.06$ the extent of detected X-ray emission is on average twice the $R_{500c}$, which was selected as a limit of flux extrapolation.
-We note a reduction of scatter in the scaling relations using $L_X$ at $z>0.06$ compared to $z<0.06$ (Figs. \ref{fig: triangle LX-vdisp high z} and \ref{fig: triangle D-LX high z}), in agreement with the redshift-dependent trend discussed in \cite{Damsted23}.
+A potential explanation can be related to the inclusion of more source flux, as at $z>0.06$ the extent of detected X-ray emission is on average twice the $R_{500c}$, which was selected as a limit of flux extrapolation. { Also, merging clusters are detected as a single extended X-ray source on those spatial scales.} We note a reduction of scatter in the scaling relations using $L_X$ at $z>0.06$ compared to $z<0.06$ (Figs. \ref{fig: scatter LX-vdisp high z} and \ref{fig: triangle LX-vdisp high z} {vs. \ref{fig: scatter D-LX high z} and} \ref{fig: triangle D-LX high z}), in agreement with the redshift-dependent trend discussed in \cite{Damsted23}.
 Figs. \ref{fig: scatter LX-vdisp D cut high z}-\ref{fig: triangle LX-vdisp D cut high z} demonstrate that environment-specific differences in the scaling relations are also significant for the $z>0.06$ subsamples.